hackingjpr/Group3-4App/README.md

 **Download functionality is not currently supported but will be by the time the paper is published.**

 # System requirements
 ## Hardware Requirements
+Functions provided here are compatible with any standard computer with enough RAM to support the in-memory operations.

+## Software Requirements
+Functions provided import and depend on a number of R packages.
+Functionality has been tested on *R 4.0.4* with *Ubuntu 20.04.2 LTS*

-## **Disclaimer : This app is exclusively for research purposes and strictly not for diagnostic use.**
+# **Disclaimer : This app is exclusively for research purposes and strictly not for diagnostic use.**